 |Interest rate||5% per annum|

-If your bonus is not sufficient to entitle you for either discount, your available EPF 2 funds can be your source too.
-In fact, around half of your loan repayment is to service the interest.
-To reduce the interest charged, you can make a repayment of more than RM1,449.42 by using your bonus.
-The extra payments will reduce the outstanding loan amount and directly save on charged interest.
+To reduce the interest charged, you can make repayment of more than RM1,449.42 by using your bonus.
+The extra payments will reduce the principal outstanding loan amount and directly save on charged interest.
+This called the reducing method balance.
+You can check out how it works here.

 2. Emergency funds

-This type of savings cannot be accurately measured (based on each individual's need) nor be calculated in terms of currencies (e.g. ringgits, dollars, etc) but rather, months of living expenses that the funds are able to cover.
+This type of savings can't be accurately measured (based on each individual's need) nor be calculated in terms of currencies (e.g. ringgits or dollars) but rather, months of living expenses that the funds are able to cover.
 As such, it is advisable that the most basic emergency fund should contain four to six months of your salary for unexpected circumstances.

 3. Insurance coverage